keylime/keylime/README.md

 ## Making sure your TPM is ready for keylime

-The above instructions for installing tpm4720 will be configured to talk to /dev/tpm0.
+The above instructions for installing the TPM libraries will be configured to talk to /dev/tpm0.
 If this device is not on your system, then you may need to build/install TPM support for your kernel.
 You can use:

 `dmesg | grep -i tpm`